-Statman, Harris & Eyrich, LLC has successfully represented business and individuals from the United States in bankruptcy related matters.
-SH&E’s bankruptcy practice is primarily creditor-oriented and provides bankruptcy and work-out related advice to its clients.
-SH&E is involved in significant Chapter 7 liquidation and Chapter 11 reorganization cases.
+Statman Harris, LLC has successfully represented business and individuals from the United States in bankruptcy related matters.
+S&H’s bankruptcy practice is primarily creditor-oriented and provides bankruptcy and work-out related advice to its clients.
+S&H is involved in significant Chapter 7 liquidation and Chapter 11 reorganization cases.
 The firm has extensive experience in representing secured lenders in relief from stay motions, adequate protection issues, cash collateral orders, debtor in possession financing, and issues relating to assumption or rejection of executor contracts and leases and true leases versus security interests.

 The various types of bankruptcy take their names from the chapter about them found in the United States Bankruptcy code.
 The most common form of bankruptcy is called Chapter 7.
 It involves liquidating and selling a person’s or business’s assets and using the funds to pay creditors, after which any remaining debt is discharged.
 There are generally certain assets that remain exempt from liquidation, such as a person’s home or automobile, personal jewelry, and the like.
 Exemptions vary from state to state and may be subject to both numerical and financial limitations.